quality icon

 Minimum car insurance requirements in Oregon

-Every state establishes laws regarding the minimum car insurance coverage drivers must possess to lawfully drive a vehicle.
-As outlined by the Oregon Department of Insurance, the following are the mandatory coverages and minimum coverage limits mandated in Oregon:
+Every state establishes its own regulations concerning the minimum car insurance coverage drivers must possess to legally operate a vehicle.
+As per information given by the Oregon Department of Insurance, the following outlines the mandatory coverages and minimum coverage limits in Oregon:

 • Bodily injury per person: $25,000